usnistgov/Docs4NIST/docs/update_pages.rst

 ``separated-layout``
 ~~~~~~~~~~~~~~~~~~~~

-Whether Sphinx is configued to have separate :file:`source/` and
+Whether Sphinx is configured to have separate :file:`source/` and
 :file:`build/` directories.

 ``default-branch``